Brand Hong Kong - Asia's world city

 At present, there is no vaccine against Q fever available in Hong Kong.
 The public should adopt the following measures to reduce the risk of infection:

-• Observe good personal and food hygiene; dairy products should be pasteurised before consumption
+• Dairy products should be pasteurised before consumption.